 Coverage and local operators

 Connectivity in Russia relies on four major operators: MTS, MegaFon, Beeline, and Tele2.
-A good travel eSIM routes your traffic through one or more of these networks, so you'll have stable 4G in the areas where you'll actually be.
+A good travel eSIM routes your traffic through one or more of these networks, so you have stable 4G in the areas where you'll actually be.

 Tip: Download offline maps of Moscow and St. Petersburg before you leave.
-The subway is huge, and this way you can navigate even if you go down to a deep station without a signal.
+The metro is huge, and this way you can navigate even if you go down to a deep station without a signal.

-How many GB do you need
+How many GB you need

 - Light use (maps + messaging): 1-3 GB for a 4-5 day getaway.